 When your hips lock up, it can be intensely painful and have a severe impact on your ability to move normally.
 Your range of motion may be so significantly decreased that you feel unable to walk or stand normally, and you definitely can’t exercise or go about your daily routine.
 The most important thing to do when you start to experience this problem is to see a doctor who can determine why it is happening.
 An accurate diagnosis is key to preventing further complications in the future.
-Your doctor may recommend several different methods to treat the issue, including the following.
+Your doctor may recommend several different methods to keep your hips from locking up, including the following.

 Rest is Best